Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** The way in which we view or understand something.
 **Sentence:** His perception of the situation was different from mine.
 **Conversation:**
-A – How do you see the movie?
+A – How do you see the movie
 B – My perception is that it’s really funny.

 ### Word: Perceptual